lizequnwz/tutorials/README.md

 # Tutorials

-This repository contains various tutorials on python, data science, and machine learning written by Ted Petrou with [Dunder Data][0].
+This repository contains various tutorials on python, data science, and machine learning within Jupyter Notebooks written by Ted Petrou with [Dunder Data][0].

 ## Completing the Tutorials